 Adding or updating a row using

-on a result set with aliased columns would fail.
+on a result set with aliased columns failed.